Buttons can be a or button elements. They can be modified with various classes.

 A button group evenly spaces out a grouping of buttons.

-For stacked buttons on all screen sizes, add the stacked
+For stacked buttons on all screen sizes, add the stacked class to the .tcu-button-group container.

-For stacked buttons on small screens only, add the stacked-for-small
+For stacked buttons on small screens only, add the stacked-for-small class to the .tcu-button-group container.

-For even width buttons with no spacing between them, add the expanded
+For even width buttons with no spacing between them, add the expanded class to the .tcu-button-group container.

 Creates a context for important information to be displayed in a webpage